Yinling: Professional wrestling

 Yinling also appeared for the professional wrestling promotion Hustle, a venture led by Nobuhiko Takada.
-She originally appeared under the heel alias "Yinling the Erotic Terrorist", but then appeared as a face, under the name Newling-sama (i.e., 'Mistress Newling'), who was in storyline the Erotic Terrorist's daughter.
-She was sidelined from promotion when she was shot by a laser beam wielded by The Esperanza during a wrestling match.
-However, she re-emerged under her evil Yinling persona.
+She originally appeared under the heel alias "Yinling the Erotic Terrorist", but then appeared as a face, under the name Newling-sama (Mistress Newling), who was in storyline the Erotic Terrorist's daughter.

-On June 17, 2007, after a match which saw Yinling and TAJIRI lose to Muta the Great and RG, Muta held Yinling down and spat his green mist into her vagina.
-The green mist apparently contained Muta's sperm and caused Yinling to become pregnant.
-Yinling would give birth to an egg in the middle of the ring and eventually the egg hatched into 514-pound wrestler Monster Bono.
-Thus was created a family stable consisting of Yinling, Muta and Bono.
-Yinling was the beautiful and dominant mother while Muta was the gruff but loving father.
-The family would wrestle alongside each other for several matches, but due to Muta's absences, she served mainly as wrestler and valet.
-However, due to her continuous abuse, Bono eventually turned on her, which led to challenging her in the ring.
-The match between mother and son took place on May 24, 2008, in which Yinling fought valiantly but Bono came out as the victor.
-Tragically, Bono's finishing big splash accidentally killed Yinling.
-As she died, he held her in his arms and the two were reconciled (in reality this was to be her retirement match).

 Personal life

-In 2007, a scandal resulted in Yinling being accused of having ties to the Yakuza.
+In 2007, a scandal resulted in Yinling being accused of having ties to the yakuza.
 Her management has denied the accusations.

 Yinling is a supporter of the Social Democratic Party of Japan which advocates for social welfare reform and alternatives to nuclear energy.
 In 2010, she attended a conference held Mizuho Fukushima and spoke of the party's policies.

 In 2008, she announced her marriage to an anonymous employee of the ZERO1-MAX wrestling agency.
 In 2010, she revealed that she had given birth to her first child, a son.
 She currently lives in Taiwan.